DavidRooney/PotterKata/README.md

 # PotterKata
 (http://codingdojo.org/kata/Potter/)

-If you want to try this Kata for yourself or at your dojo meeting, read the problem description and see if the Kata appeals to you.
-The rest is commentary and helpful clues for if you get stuck solving it.
-I would recommend trying the Kata for yourself before reading too much of it.

 # Problem Description
 Once upon a time there was a series of 5 books about a very English hero called Harry.
 (At least when this Kata was invented, there were only 5.
 Since then they have multiplied) Children all over the world thought he was fantastic, and, of course, so did the publisher.
 So in a gesture of immense generosity to mankind, (and to increase sales) they set up the following pricing model to take advantage of Harry’s magical powers.